ladnir/cryptoTools/readme.md

 ## Install

 The library is *cross platform* and has been tested on both Windows and Linux.
 The library has worked on Mac but is not regularly tested.
-There are two library dependencies including [Boost](http://www.boost.org/) (networking), and [Miracl](https://www.miracl.com/index) (PK crypto).
-For each, we provide a script that automates the download and build steps.
+There are two library dependencies including [Boost 1.69](http://www.boost.org/) (networking), and two **optional dependencies** on, [Miracl](https://www.miracl.com/index), [Relic](https://github.com/relic-toolkit/relic/) for elliptic curves.
 The version of Miracl used by this library requires specific configuration and therefore we advise using the cloned repository that we provide.

 ### Windows